-HUD-1 Form Defined
+HUD-1 Form Definition

 The HUD-1 Settlement Statement, colloquially known as a ‘closing sheet’, is a form that lists all the closing costs involved in real estate sale transactions.
 Buyers and sellers typically use the HUD-1 to finalize reverse mortgage and mortgage refinance transactions.
 A Closing Disclosure form is used for all other types of transactions pertaining to real estate transfer.

-A Little More on the HUD-1 Form
+A Little More on What is the HUD-1 Form

 The HUD-1 form depicts the closing transactions and offers both the seller and the buyer a comprehensive list of inbound and outbound cash flows.
 The HUD-1 is also used as the generic settlement document in reverse mortgage and mortgage refinance settlements as mandated by the Real Estate Settlement Procedures Act (RESPA).
 Settlement agents also use the HUD-1 form to settle mortgage transactions in which the mortgage was applied for before Oct.
 3, 2015.